sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 layout: distill
 title: A primer on the analytical learning dynamics of nonlinear neural networks
 description:
     The learning dynamics of neural networks—in particular, how parameters change over time during training—describe how data, architecture, and algorithm interact in time to produce a trained neural network model.
 Characterizing these dynamics in general remains an open problem in machine learning, but, handily, restricting the setting allows careful empirical studies and even analytical results.
-In this blog post, we review approaches to analyzing the learning dynamics of nonlinear neural networks, focusing on a particular setting that permits an explicit analytical expression for the generalization error of a nonlinear neural network trained with online gradient descent.
-We provide an accessible mathematical formulation of this analysis and a `JAX` codebase to implement simulation of the analytical system of ordinary differential equations alongside neural network training in this setting.
+In this blog post, we review approaches to analyzing the learning dynamics of nonlinear neural networks, focusing on a particular setting known as *Teacher-Student setup*, where a teacher neural network is used to generate the data to train a student network, and that permits an explicit  analytical expression for the generalization error of a nonlinear neural network trained with online
+ gradient descent.
+We provide an accessible mathematical formulation of this analysis and a "JAX" codebase to
+ implement simulation of the analytical system of ordinary differential equations alongside neural network training
+ in this setting.
 We conclude with a discussion of how this analytical paradigm has been used to investigate generalization  in neural networks and beyond.
 date: 2025-04-28
 future: true
 htmlwidgets: true